Check out our new FHA first-time homebuyers guide updated for 2024

 4.Receive Voucher

-If you qualify, you will receive a Section 8 voucher.
+If you qualify, you will receive a Section 8 voucher for Virginia.
 This voucher is for subsidizing your rental payments in the private market.

 By following these steps and meeting the necessary requirements, you can easily navigate the process of applying for Section 8 in Virginia.